pi-radio/piradio_vivado_projects/loopback_project/README.md

 ### SDcard Ubuntu access

+A 16 GB SDcard is required for the Ubuntu distribution

   The Ubuntu distro of the SDcard runs DHCP at boot and can be sshed with credentials:
   * username: ubuntu
   * pass: p1r@d10